lsst-sqre/sqr-075/index.rst

 Fundamentally, Python code is shared through *library* packages that are installable from repositories like PyPI and importable into other libraries or Python applications.
 Note that applications (such as SQuaRE's FastAPI web applications) are *not* libraries.
-Even if they were published to a repository like PyPI, applications have pinned dependencies for reasons of build reproducibilty that prevent them from realistically being installed in other contexts.
+Even if they were published to a repository like PyPI, applications have pinned dependencies for reasons of build reproducibility that prevent them from realistically being installed in other contexts.
 This is also why SQuaRE has two fundamentally different templates for python projects: the FastAPI application template and the Python library template.

-Keeping with the common SQuaRE practice of using separate Git repositories for Python library packages from applications, we found three concievable patterns:
+Keeping with the common SQuaRE practice of using separate Git repositories for Python library packages from applications, we found three conceivable patterns:

 1. A client package repository for every application repository
 2. Using Safir_ as a shared library for application models